Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Analysis: Prompts and Ideal Distributions

 \subsection{Case 3: Unobserved Outcome}

 A different case is when the agent has no knowledge of whether the event $y$ happened or not (according to the ground $\winput$).
-In this case, $\winput$ can include an instruction to the agent, implying that it must make a prediction.
+Here too, we assume $\woutput$ is the only way to express $\outputs$.
+In this case, besides describing the input event, $\winput$ can include an instruction to the agent, implying that it must make a prediction.
 The predictors that the agent can apply are those in $\desires$.
+Thus, we write: